felixleong/joysoftech_talk/index.rst

     - Utilizing more modern stacks == code are more fun to write
     - Have more room for experimentation
     - Learn as you go *(mileage may vary)*
+    - Requires a great deal of adaptability as the company scales means that your solution may fall apart as the business grows
     - More flexibility

 Feeling Brave?